Lake Mead National Recreation Area

 USGS 24K Topo Maps

 The USGS Callville Bay map covers the Anniversary Narrows slot canyon and the Lower Bowl of Fire.
 The Upper Bowl of Fire is covered by the Callville Bay and Muddy Peak maps.
 Pinto Valley is covered by the Boulder Canyon map.
 Decollared maps can be downloaded in a variety of formats by clicking or right-clicking below.
-Note that GaiaGPS Premium members can only import maps less than 100MB in size.
+Note that GaiaGPS Premium members can only mport up to 4gb of mbtiles and 1 GB of GeoTIFF, but files over 100mb will not sync to the cloud.

 Horsecollar Arch in the Lower Bowl of Fire, Lake Mead NRA